nichoth/template-web-ssc/README.md

 # template web ssc

-Build the same source code to a website and a native app.
+Build a website and a native [ssc app](https://github.com/socketsupply/socket) from the same source code.

+Because [route-event](https://github.com/nichoth/route-event) listens for click events on the document.body, URL-based routing works, even though the native application does not have URLs.